Finances and Your Student

 - Complete the Student Payment Agreement form.

-Complete the online Billing & Financial Aid training (found on Murphy Online).
+Complete the online Billing & Financial Aid training (found in the New Student Orientation course in Canvas).

 Regularly check their St. Thomas email for communications from the Business Office, including future tuition bills.